The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable

 We verified that the distinguishability regimes predicted by our theoretical analysis of synthetic datasets also emerge in real time series.
 The optical tweezers dataset is particularly rich, with abundant and correlated measurements that allow for nearly flawless inference.
 In such experiments, inference techniques can be applied for real-time calibration and precise control of the setup~\cite{Maragakis2008}.
 By degrading the quality of the optical tweezers time series (through downsampling), we confirmed the existence of a distinguishability transition tuned by data quality: the probability of distinguishing between models depends on the balance between sampling interval and number of measurements.
-This balance is nontrivial—distinguishability deteriorates due to statistical errors when the dataset or the sampling times are too small, and it also breaks down when the sampling interval is so large that the data become fully uncorrelated.
-In the remaining datasets, distinguishing between environmental and demographic fluctuations is an even more difficult task.
+This balance is nontrivial, since distinguishability deteriorates due to statistical errors when the dataset or the sampling times are too small, and it also breaks down when the sampling interval is so large that the data become fully uncorrelated.
+These sources of uncertainty became apparent when distinguishing between environmental and demographic fluctuations in the remaining datasets.
 Individual-species forest data and hashtag references suffer from low statistics due to limited sample sizes, while human microbiome data are heavily affected by biases introduced by temporal decorrelation.
 Nevertheless, our analyses reveal a clear dominance of demographic fluctuations in neutral forest data, which are sufficiently correlated to allow inference.
 Overall, these findings underscore the potential of our framework to disentangle the contributions of different sources of stochasticity when data quality is adequate, and to identify the minimum requirements that data acquisition should meet to ensure model distinguishability.
-A promising direction for future research is to extend this approach to more complex models—for instance, inferring interaction couplings in ecological or epidemic networks—which could provide deeper insights into system-level dynamics.